 The University is obliged to ensure all workers are eligible to work in the UK.
-It is vital that the appropriate checks are completed prior to any work being undertaken.
+It is vital that the appropriate checks are completed before any work starts.
+Sometimes, there may be occasions where a second check is needed, for example, when there has been a break in service.

 The checks must be applied equally to all workers to ensure we remain compliant with our duty to prevent illegal working and avoid unlawful discrimination.